dmbarbour/glas/docs/GlasZero.md

 ### Data Definitions

 Data is defined using a program of arity 0--1.
-After macro evaluation, this program is evaluated at compile-time with access to compile-time effects.
+After macro evaluation, this program is evaluated at  compile-time, with access to compile-time effects.
 The generated value on the data stack becomes a `data:Value` definition in the dictionary.
 Failure to evaluate a data definition causes the whole module to fail.

 ## Static Assertions

-Assertions must be 0--Any static arity programs, favoring 0--0.
+Assertions are 0--Any static arity programs, favoring 0--0.
 After macro evaluation, assertions are evaluated with an empty data stack and access to compile-time effects.
-If 0--N arity where N is non-zero, an info message is implicitly written to the log describing the final data stack.
-On failure, an error is emitted and the entire module will fail to evaluate.
+The primary output is pass/fail; if evaluation of an assertion fails, the module also fails to compile.
+However, secondary output includes the compile-time log.
+If an assertion has a non-empty stack output, that is logged implicitly.

-Static assertions within g0 programs are a convenient basis for lightweight unit tests.
-They will run every time the program is built, but memoization can
+Static assertions within g0 programs are a convenient basis for lightweight unit and integration tests.
+They can also be used for user-defined static analysis.
+For example, with suitable definitions, `assert [[foo] type-check]` could analyze whether `foo` has a type consistent with internal annotations.

+*Note:* We don't want assertions for typechecks to become boilerplate.
+It is preferable if the compiler verifies easily checked *Annotations* implicitly.
+Assertions should mostly be used where annotations or implicit compiler checks are lacking for whatever reason.

+## Annotations

+There is no dedicated syntax for annotations in g0.
+However, it is feasible to programmatically build and macro-apply annotations, and a compiler should not erase or bury user-provided annotations.
+With suitable definitions, `prog foo [[P] Annotations annotate apply]` might result in a dictionary with `(foo:prog:(do:P, Annotations), ...)`, perhaps extending with compiler-provided annotations.

+The compiler is free to verify user-provided annotations that it recognizes, perhaps failing a module based on an invalid stack-arity or type annotation.

+*Aside:* External annotations are also feasible, e.g. one module could wrap another with annotated definitions, either manually or programmatically via 'export'.

 ## Export Function

-The export function is a program of static arity 1--1, the final entry in a g0 file.
-If left unspecified, is equivalent to `export []`.
+The export function is a program of static arity 1--1.
+It is either the final entry in a g0 file or, if left unspecified, is equivalent to `export []`.
 After compiling the export program, it is evaluated with access to compile-time effects.
 The dictionary of definitions is input on the data stack.
 The value output from the export function becomes the compiled value of the g0 module.

-Export functions enable g0 to define words programmatically, flexibly merge dictionaries, analyze dictionaries for errors, produce module values suitable for non-g0 import contexts, and extract or compile definitions from non-g0 module sources.
-However, the g0 module will not be able to directly use the words it is defining via export.
+Export functions enable g0 to define words programmatically, merge dictionaries, or produce values suitable for non-g0 contexts.
+Or when accessing non-g0 programs from g0, we could use an intermediate module with an export function to compile the target into something g0 can use.

-*Aside:* For export control, instead of using an export function, it will often be simpler and better to use a 'public.g0' module within a folder to explicitly whitelist the exposed symbols.
+*Aside:* For export control, a more convenient option in many cases is treat the 'public' module within a folder as the whitelist for exported symbols, a file with only `from ... import ...` entries.

-## Annotations

-There is currently no dedicated syntax for annotations in g0.
-However, if programs construct `prog:(do:P, Annotations)` programs, e.g. by adding annotations to a block before applying it, a g0 compiler should avoid burying the annotations below other prog headers.
-Instead, the compiler should check recognized annotations for consistency, and add its own annotations as needed, e.g. for stable partial evaluation.

-It is also feasible to annotate programs via export function, post-hoc.
-However, if you're free to invasively modify code, it's usually better to annotate programs internally.

 ## Compilation Strategy for Programs